 During the school year, thousands of Oregon children have access to free or reduced-price school meals.
 When school ends, so does this important resource.
 SFSP helps fill the nutritional gap.

-Summer Enrichment: Children of working parents can face long days with little enrichment during the summer, and childcare or summer camps can be very expensive.
+Summer Activities: Children of working parents can face long days with little enrichment during the summer, and childcare or summer camps can be very expensive.
 Many SFSP meal sites also offer programming such as arts & crafts, music, and outdoor recreation.
 For some communities, these sites are the only supervised summer activities available to children and families with limited resources.

-Benefits to Summer Programs
+Benefits to Summer Youth Programs

 Sustainable Funding: Because meals are reimbursed, summer programs can save thousands of dollars while feeding children and providing safe, enriching activities.
 Unlike most private grants or donations, funding is guaranteed year to year as part of a federal entitlement program.